cbebe/charles.thyck.top/content/_index.md

 ## What I'm currently learning

-- Machine Learning (finally drank the Kool-Aid)
+- Creative programming with p5.js

 ## Side Projects I'm working on/planning to work on